bchaoss/Note-Learning-and-Newsletter/Relearning-AB-Testing-1-Experimentation-at-B2B.md

 *The real point isn't just about maps; it's about using natural tags like location to group customers when we can’t control who sees what.
 While it’s technically easy to split users randomly in a CRM, doing so in B2B might create messy real-world problems like price complaints or sales friction.
 Geographic separation acts as a "natural barrier" that keeps the test groups clean and easy to explain.*

 #### Synthetic control

+While geo separation works well, there is one challenge we have not mentioned: finding the right control group pair.

+This can be difficult in a B2B context with a small sample pool, or when changes happen unexpectedly and we have to rely on after-the-fact analysis.

+When we can’t find a paired control group, we can build one using Synthetic Control.
+In simple terms, this "data science" method is just a weighted average.
+Since we can’t randomize the groups or find a natural twin, we "create" a control group by combining several similar groups to mimic the behavior of our test group.

+And it also works with other grouping method, as we create a virtual control and are not limited to geo-based ones.

 ## Summary